onlymattjohnson/uuhs_gsheet_quickbooks/README.md

 # UUHS Receipts to Quickbooks

-> An automation to replace zapier app
+> An automation to replace a custom zapier app that I used to use.

+This application will create sales receipts from a Google Sheet.